kallaspriit/ts-log/README.md

 - `yarn coverage` to gather code coverage.
 - `yarn lint` to lint the codebase.
 - `yarn prettier` to run prettier.
-- `yarn audit` to run all pre-commit checks (prettier, build, lint, test)
+- `yarn validate` to run all pre-commit checks (prettier, build, lint, test)